jucian0/posts/multi-step-form-with-useform.md

 ### Codding AddressStep

-- The first thing we need to do is to import, and use `useWizard` hook, this hook manage the Wizard step position, it should be more convenient if we could manage it from `Form`, it could save some lines of code.
+- First, we need to import and use the `useWizard` hook, which manages the Wizard step position.
+It would be more convenient if we could manage it from the `Form`, which could save some lines of code.

-- The second step is to import, and use `usePersonForm` hook, we are going to use this hook here to register every field with the register function.
+- This step involves importing the `usePersonForm` hook, which will be used to register every field with the register function.

-- The last step is to add some buttons to submit the form, to reset the form value, and navigate to previous step.
+- The last step is to add some buttons for submitting the form, resetting the form's value, and for navigating to the previous step.

 ```tsx
 import { Input } from "@chakra-ui/react";